fullstorydev/fullstory-data-layer-observer/README.md

 ## Monitoring

 The Quick Start snippet provides a FullStory log appender.
 When a log event is generated by DLO, it will be sent to FullStory as a custom event.
 You should periodically review the `Data Layer Observer` custom event to monitor data layer events.
+Logging can be disabled by setting `window['_dlo_logLevel']` to the value `-1`.

 ![Data Layer Observer Custom Event](./images/fullstory_appender.png)

 The following properties are included in a log event.

-- `datalayer` contains the source selector.
-- `level` corresponds to the log level: `0` for error, `1` for warn, `2` for info, and `3` for debug.
+- `level` corresponds to the log level: `-1` for none, `0` for error, `1` for warn, `2` for info, and `3` for debug.
-- `message` provides additional context about the log event.
+- `message` provides information about the log event.
+- `context` may provide the following addition detail for troubleshooting purposes.
+  - `rule` contains the rule ID.
+  - `source` selector used in a rule.
+  - `operator` name that generated the log event.
+  - `path` to the object in the data layer.
+  - `property` that relates to the log event.
+  - `selector` selector used in a target.
+  - `reason` underlying error message - usually obtained from a JavaScript Error.

 Be mindful of [rate limiting](https://help.fullstory.com/hc/en-us/articles/360020623234#custom-property-rate-limiting) when sending logs to FullStory; however, DLO defaults to log only errors and warnings to reduce the likelihood of rate limiting.